The Potteries Prize for Flash Fiction 2019!

 - Entries must not have been previously published in print or online or won a prize.

-- Authors must be 16 or over at the closing date.
+- Authors must be 16 or over at the time of the event.

 - Poetry and children’s fiction will not be accepted.